Since the article

 detailed the religious and secular forces behind the movement, there has been

-array of public polices debated on this issue.
-President Bush who has sided with
+array of public polices debated and news in general.
+Former President Bush has sided with

 various supporters of illegal immigration like the Vatican, Mexico and various communists groups.